Ayushi1222/FAQ-Management-System--BharatFD-Backend/README.md

 - `style:` Code style changes
 - `chore:` Routine tasks, maintenance

-## License

-MIT

 ## Support

-For support, email support@example.com or open an issue in the repository.
+For support, email ayushikatroliya17h@gmail.com or open an issue in the repository.